5 reporters, 2 field producers, 1 van

 Crossing the Divide brings together a team of five reporters from red states and blue states to travel across the country together in a van, exploring issues that divide us and stories that unite us.
 Two additional journalists are accompanying the team as field producers.
 Read about the team, including personal essays from each of the reporters, below.

-Eric Bosco, data & investigative reporter
+Eric Bosco, writer & reporter

 High school: Brockton High School, Brockton, Massachusetts